MurrellGroup/Rifraf.jl/docs/src/examples.md

 Here is a small snippet showing how to use the module.

-First, we generate a random 1,200 bp template, along with a reference and thirty sequences.
+First, we generate a random 1,200 bp template, along with a reference and twenty simulated reads.
 We run RIFRAF both without and with the reference and compare the result to the expected template.

 ```@repl